-Readings shall be on a grid of 88 markings (8 across and 11 down) evenly spaced with the outside readings falling on the pitch boundary line.
+Readings shall be on a grid of 88 markings (8 across and 11 down) evenly spaced with the outside readings falling on the pitch boundary line taken 2.5 metres inside from the touchline.
 The average of all the readings is taken to be the average illumination level in lux of the floodlighting installation.